-Former Deputy Prime Minister Arben Ahmetaj leaves Albania ahead of approval of arrest request on corruption charges
+Albania’s former deputy premier faces international warrant on corruption charges

 Related Articles

-TIRANA, July 12, 2023 - Representatives of the ruling Socialist Party and the opposition in the Council of Mandates of Albania’s parliament reached an agreement on Wednesday to open the way for the Special Prosecutor’s request to arrest former Deputy Prime Minister Arben Ahmetaj on corruption charges.
+TIRANA, July 24, 2023 - Albania's former Deputy Prime Minister Arben Ahmetaj has officially been declared a wanted man, following an arrest warrant issued by Albanian authorities, who will now seek to extradite him.
+Ahmetaj had earlier left the country -- destination unknown.

-However, the Socialists want more time before voting to prepare their own report after reviewing arguments from Ahmetaj's defense lawyers in the afternoon session.
-The opposition wants to vote immediately.
+Earlier this month, representatives of the ruling Socialist Party and the opposition in the Council of Mandates of Albania’s parliament reached an agreement to open the way for the Special Prosecutor’s request to arrest the former premier on corruption and a series of other charges.
+Police filed the arrest warrant as soon as parliament provided the green light to do so.

 A Socialist member of parliament, Ahmetaj faces charges of corruption, non-declaration of assets and money laundering by Albania's Special Anti-Corruption Structure, better known by its acronym SPAK.